micmejia/bible-dump/NKJV/2 Samuel/2 Sam 5.md

 And David took more concubines and wives from Jerusalem, after he had come from Hebron.
 Also more sons and daughters were born to David.

 ###### 14
-Now these _are_ the names of those who were born to him in Jerusalem: [^b]Shammua, Shobab, Nathan, Solomon,
+Now these _are_ the names of those who were born to him in Jerusalem: Shammua, Shobab, Nathan, Solomon,

 ###### 15
-Ibhar, [^c]Elishua, Nepheg, Japhia,
+Ibhar, Elishua, Nepheg, Japhia,

 ###### 16
 Elishama, Eliada, and Eliphelet. ## The Philistines Defeated